OutSystems/docs-product/src/develop/data/caching.md

 Caching is RAM-based and is available in every front-end server.
 Whenever memory space is required, the elements are removed from the cache using the least recently used algorithm.

 There is a specific cache for each tenant in the multitenant apps, which only stores data related to it.
 You can invalidate the cache in the multitenant environments by using [System Actions](../../ref/apis/auto/system-actions.final.md) **EspaceInvalidateCache** and **TenantInvalidateCache**.
+Additinally, when we use the **IncludeJavascript_API** or the **HTTPRequestHandler** extension, the platform forces an invalidate cache call for all users in the Espace.

 These are the elements that **support** caching: